Last Updated on June 18, 2022

 As well as visiting the castle and kissing the stone, Blarney Castle has incredible gardens to explore during your visit.
 There is a poison garden beside the castle with plants such as Wolfsbane, Opium, Mandrake, and more, and care should be taken when visiting this garden, especially with kids.
 There are also fern gardens, herbaceous borders, a bog garden, and more.
 There are two waterfalls and plenty of trees to enjoy around the gardens which will take you a few hours to explore.

-If you are planning to visit Blarney Castle, arrive for opening and make your way to the top of the castle first to avoid the long queues later in the day.
+If you are planning to visit Blarney Castle, arrive for the opening and make your way to the top of the castle first to avoid the long queues later in the day.
 You will then have plenty of time to explore the grounds at your leisure.
 If you are looking for a magical castle to visit in Ireland, Blarney Castle is a must.

 Contributed by Cath from Travel Around Ireland.